 An item having value to the Authority in monetary terms.
-Assets are categorised as either
+Assets are categorised as either current or non-current

 - A current asset will be consumed or cease to have material value within the next financial year (e.g. cash and stock);